PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 *You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/Demo/HelloWorld/HelloWorldExample.cs).*

-## Iterations For Inject
+### Iterations For Inject
 Injects a given number of Scenario copies (virtual users) by rate until a specified iteration count.
 With this simulation, you control the Scenario injection rate and iteration count.
 Each Scenario copy (virtual user) behaves like a short-running thread that runs only once and then is destroyed.

 #### When to use
 Use it when you want to maintain a constant rate of requests and run a fixed number of iterations without being affected by the performance of the system you load test.
 This simulation type is commonly employed for testing websites and HTTP APIs.
 An example use case is quick performance tests in the development build cycle.
 As developers make changes, they might run the test against the local code to test for performance regressions.

-:::info
+:::warning
-This load simulation type can't be mixed with any other simulations.
-You can use it only as a single iteration type.
+This LoadSimulation type can't be mixed with any other simulations.
+You can use it only as a single simulation type.
 :::

 **Example**: This simulation will start injecting Scenario copies(virtual users) at a rate of 100 copies per 1 second until the iteration count reaches 1000.
 Each Scenario copy will be executed only once and then destroyed.